cornelltech/wetty/chalenges/quest_1bis.md

 K@tniss.

-The agent working for the Capital was a little sloppy and left some traces behind.
+The agent working for the Capitol was a little sloppy and left some traces behind.

 From the current folder, look for a file named footsteps.txt.